 While I hate to say it, many of the pencil pushers I was working with would have quit their jobs after being threatened.
 I was not bothered in the least because I understood the guy and knew it was just a “test” to see if he could push me around.
 He knew that if he could push me around, the opposing side would be able to as well.

 Far too many attorneys leave when confronted with a tough legal matter or difficult client.

-I’ve seen some associates have to spend 18 months living in a hotel room in a small city in the middle of nowhere reviewing documents and entertaining themselves with rental movies each night.
+I’ve seen some associates having to spend 18 months living in a hotel room in a small city in the middle of nowhere reviewing documents and entertaining themselves with rental movies each night.
 I’ve also seen many of these same attorneys quit a few months in.
-They quit because, “Living in the suburbs of San Antonio is not New York!” or “I need a life.”
+They quit because “living in the suburbs of San Antonio is not New York!” or “I need a life.”
 I’ve seen many simply walk off the job.